realA10001986/Remote/README.md

 - Enter the Config Portal on the Remote, click on *Settings* and check that the hostname of the TCD (usually "timecircuits") is present in the  **_Hostname or IP address of TCD_** under *Wireless communication (BTTF-Network)* settings; do _not_ use an IP address.
 - Furthermore, on the *WiFi Configuration* page, check that the TCD's WiFi network name (SSID; usually "TCD-AP") and password (if the TCD is configured with a password) are present under *Car mode settings*.

-If everything is in place, you can enable Car mode on the Remote by holding the Calibration button for 6 seconds (until a triple-beep is emitted).
+If everything is in place, you can enable Car mode on the Remote by holding the _Calibration_ button for 6 seconds (until a triple-beep is emitted).
 The Remote will reboot and attempt to connect to the TCD's AP.

 You can switch between your "normal" (home, iPhone, ..)
-WiFi connection and Car mode by holding the Calibration button for 6 seconds, regardless of Fake Power.
+WiFi connection and Car mode by holding the _Calibration_ button for 6 seconds.
+This works in both fake-power on and off states.

 To access the Remote's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://dtmremote.local.